jacott/node-pg-libpq/README.md

 Cancels any command that is in progress and disconnects from the server.
 The `client` instance is unusable afterwards.

-#### `PG.close()`

-This needs to be called in order to exit the node process.
-It closes a pipe between the main node thread and the database connection threads.

 ### Queries / Commands